 “Our goal is to see sequencing become a built-in part of care.
 We should always seek a deeper molecular understanding of each individual tumor to guide therapeutic decisions.”

 Michigan Medicine’s pediatric brain tumor research has gained momentum in recent years, accelerated by the creation of the Chad Carr Pediatric Brain Tumor Center in 2017.
 Families of children with high risk brain tumors have travelled from across the country to Mott for care.

 On the clinical side, Koschmann works with a team that includes Mott neuro-oncologist Patricia Robertson, M.D. and Marcia Leonard, NP.
-Neuro-oncologist Andrea Franson, M.D., also recently joined group to focus on further building the clinical trial infrastructure.
+Neuro-oncologist Andrea Franson, M.D. also recently joined the group to focus on further building the clinical trial infrastructure.